garrandall/popular-music-data/tracks/mockingbird-carly-simon-james-taylor.md

 He's gonna buy me a diamond ring
 And if that diamond ring won't shine
 He's gonna surely break this heart of mine
-And that's why I keep on tellin' everybody.....
+And that's why I keep on tellin' everybody...

 Hear me now and understand
 He's gonna find me some piece of mind